What is Inflammation?

 In addition to lack of sleep, excessive levels of long-term stress can negatively affect your gut and compromise the production of enzymes that aid in the digestive process.
 For your best performance, it is optimal to get eight hours of sleep each night, with at least five of those hours being continuous or uninterrupted.

 The Bottom Line:

-Research continues to support how chronic inflammation is rooted in the development of many diseases and various types of cancer.
-Genetic risk factors and a compromised immune system play a big role in the onset of chronic inflammation.
+Research suggests that chronic inflammation contributes to the development of many diseases and various types of cancer.
+Genetic risk factors, a compromised immune system, stress, obesity, lack of sleep, and a poor diet all play a role in the onset of chronic inflammation.
 Maintaining a healthy, well-balanced diet, getting enough sleep, staying physically active, monitoring your genetic risk factors and staying on top of treating acute inflammation are steps to take to prevent an onset of chronic inflammation.

 “Anti-Inflammatory Nutrition Research.”
 Inflammation Research Foundation, www.inflammationresearchfoundation.org/

 “Acute Inflammation.”
 Washington.Edu.
 University of Birmingham, n.d.
 Web.
 05 Oct.
 2016.